Sam Haggerty Player Props: Mariners vs. Athletics

-Wednesday, Sam Haggerty and the Seattle Mariners square off against the Oakland Athletics and Austin Pruitt, with the first pitch at 9:40 PM ET.
+Sam Haggerty -- 1-for-3 with a double and two RBI in his most recent game -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the mound, on May 25 at 9:40 PM ET.

-He is back in action for the first time since May 24, when he went 1-for-1 with a double against the Red Sox.
+In his most recent game, he went 1-for-3 with a double and two RBI against the Athletics.

 Sam Haggerty Game Info & Props vs. the Athletics